airloopal/loop/docs/ios-release.md

 # iOS release setup

 Unsigned simulator compilation and native tests passed in Codemagic on 20 September 2026.
 See [the validation record](validation.md) for the tested commit and build.
-Signing, physical-device validation and Apple approval remain pending.
+The approved icon and published support/legal settings are installed in signed build 102, successfully uploaded to App Store Connect.
+Physical-device validation, final review information and Apple approval remain pending.

 ## Repository and Codemagic